rawaneldoador/Sales_analysis/README.md

 ## License

-This project is for educational and analytical purposes.
+This project is for educational and analytical proposes.

+### Contributers
+Rawan Abdelaleem Eldoador
+Mahmoud Abo El_naga
+Zainab Talaat